intel/he-toolkit/kit/PLUGINS.md

 In the previous code, the following conditions must be met:

-* The value of the first paramenter of `subparsers.add_parser` must be the same as the value of `name` defined in the TOML file.
+* The value of the first parameter of `subparsers.add_parser` must be the same as the value of `name` defined in the TOML file.

 * `ADD_NEW_FUNCTIONALITY` (parameter `fn` of `set_defaults`) is the function